awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-tse-se/config/readme.md

 Deploying the TSE-SE with the LZA automation engine reduces customers foundational build effort by months over manual approaches.
 It allows customers to rapidly establish a baseline set of technical security controls in alignment with sensitive security frameworks.
 The TSE-SE is deployed by customers on the customer side of the responsibility model and builds on the [security of the AWS cloud](https://aws.amazon.com/compliance/services-in-scope/).

+The sample config files define a log retention period of 2 years based on consultation with regional policy and cybersecurity authorities.
+Customers are encouraged to consider defining longer retention periods, such as 10 years, so that you'll have the data you need to investigate and reconstruct events long after they occur.

 Customers are encouraged to work with their local AWS Account Teams to learn more about customizing this configuration, to learn more about the TSE-SE reference architecture, the Landing Zone Accelerator on AWS solution, or global national security and defense solutions.

 **NOTE: The initial release of the TSE-SE LZA sample configuration files included as part of LZA v1.3 do not yet fully automate the delivery of this architecture.
 This will be resolved in subsequent LZA releases.**